rhysjj111/Project_2_portfolio_website/README.md

 - End design similarity/difference
   - The wireframes were largely the same as the finished product, the main differences were some sizing of elements and a bootstrap carousel was used instead of a tile configuration for the photos in the commission gallery page.
-  - I had made these changes because it just looked better visualy in practice.
+  - I had made these changes because it just looked better visualy in practice

 ### Testing